opnfv/functest/docs/userguide/index.rst

  * the test results

-The deployment of a complete functional VNF allows the test of most of the essential functions needed for a NFV system.
+The deployment of a complete functional VNF allows the test of most of the essential functions needed for a NFV platform.

 Promise
 ^^^^^^^